CaryLee17/water_gee/README.md

 ```

 ## Usage
+The code of the `ipynb` version mainly consists of `get_images.ipynb`, `train_cnn.ipynb` and `gee_predict.ipynb` three files.
+The composition structure of each file is shown below.
+Necessary comments are made in the file for the places that need to be modified, and other parts can also be customized by users.
 * **`get_images.ipynb`**: for acquiring tile images, QA band generated water body labels, and noise corrected water body labels.
 ```
 |---get_images.ipynb